 The serum transferrin saturation test measures the amount of iron bound to transferrin — a protein that carries iron in the blood.
-Saturation values of more than 45% are too high.
+Saturation values of

 The serum ferritin test measures the amount of iron that the body has stored.
 Knowing these levels helps a doctor diagnose a person and monitor them during treatment.

 Doctors need to perform both blood tests, and they may need to repeat them for increased accuracy, as other conditions can also raise ferritin levels.